 For as long as I can remember, I’d always wanted to do karate.
-By age 6 or 7, my school friends and I had convinced ourselves we could do it however my first actual experience of the martial art was age 10 when my parents took me to a newly opened Goju Ryu club, a traditional Okinawa-style of karate.
+By the age of 6 or 7, my school friends and I had convinced ourselves we knew karate.
+In reality my first experience was around the age of 10 when my parents took me to a Goju Ryu club, a traditional Okinawa-style, which had just opened near where we lived.
 I took to the class immediately, but then I never had any doubts that I would.
-Classes ran for about a year before closing and the club’s other location was too far for me to travel.
+Unfortunately the classes ran for about a year before closing and the club’s other location was too far to travel.
 I tried a couple of other clubs but just didn’t take to them.

-During my late teens I found a Shotokan karate club.
-The Shotokan style is more comparable to other Japanese mainland martial arts with its big movements and dynamic structure.
-Unfortunately, this club too was open for about one year before closing down.
+During my late teens I found a Shotokan-style karate club.
+Shotokan is more comparable to other Japanese mainland martial arts with its big and dynamic structure.
+But this club too was open for about a year before closing.
 I’d started work by this time, which I really enjoyed, so karate took a back seat while I focused on my career.

-A few years later, one Friday evening, I was standing outside a pub chatting to my friends and workmates when everything just seemed to stop.
-I found myself looking around at my senior colleagues who were in their mid-forties (in particular, at their stomachs).
+Several years later while chatting to my friends and workmates outside a pub on a Friday evening, everything just seemed to stop… I felt distanced from my colleagues as I looked from one to another, and at their stomachs in particular, with many being in their mid-forties.
 I was at a crossroads and straight ahead was not where I wanted to be.
 I had recently taken up karate again at a small dojo very close to where I was living and all I could think about was the class that was due to start and the inspiring instructor who would be teaching.
-Although it was already too late to get to the lesson, I made my excuses and left.
+It was already too late to get back for the lesson but I made my excuses and left.

-Teaching karate is a real passion.
+Teaching karate is my passion.
 I know everybody who comes to the club and invest my time wholeheartedly in their development.

-I have now been practising consistently for the last 20+ years and teaching karate is a real passion.
+I have now been practising karate consistently for the last 25+ years and teaching is my passion.
 I know everybody who comes to the club and invest my time wholeheartedly in their development.

-It is only now, after all these years, I understand that my time spent without karate, was a period of great emptiness.
+It is only now after all these years I understand that my time spent without karate was a period of great emptiness.
 I was without direction and often found it hard to motivate myself.
-Practising karate helps to keep me balanced.
-The dojo is somewhere to switch off from work or exams and all other day-to-day stresses one encounters in life while enjoying the mental and physical benefits that karate has to offer.
+In contrast practising karate helps to keep me balanced.
+The dojo is somewhere to switch off from work or exams and all of the other day-to-day stresses one encounters in life.
+A place to enjoy the mental and physical benefits that karate has to offer.
 After training, everything just seems better.

-Maybe, like me, you also feel like something is missing or that you would like to try a new activity?
-Perhaps you too can find what you are looking for in Karate.
+Maybe, like me, you also feel that something is missing or that you would like to try a new activity?
+Perhaps you too can find what you are looking for in karate.
 So if you find yourself at the door of the dojo thinking “I’m a beginner… everybody else looks like they know what they are doing…” or “I need to get myself fit before I try that…” don’t worry, just step inside.
 You may find it difficult at first but through regular training your coordination and fitness levels will improve.
-Everybody in the class was once a beginner so they all appreciate how it feels to make that first step.
+Everybody in the class was once a beginner and appreciates how it feels to make that first step.